choppy-doppy/Random-Number-Generator/README.md

 # Random-Number-Generator

-Just a simple random number generator written in rust
+Just a simple random number generator between 1 and user input written in rust

-using github to store my progress as it is better than google drive
+<h4> todo </h4>

+- [ ] add some sort of graceful shutdown or way to exit without killing the process